olivierlacan/olivierlacan.com/_posts/2017-11-30-human-errors.md

   caption="Elm provides perhaps the best example of a recent programming language that goes the extra mile to provide as much context and feedback to programmers as possible when errors occur."
 %}

+This error feedback is incredibly useful because it tell us:

+- **What happened**: an alias problem.
+- **Where it happened**: inside `Maze.elm`, it even shows us the code.
+- **Why it happened**: we accidentally used a recursive type alias.
+- **How to recover**: avoid using an alias.

+Obviously providing this much context and feedback takes a lot of work and may not be possible with this level of granularity in all or most cases.
+So what?
+Why shy away from such a challenge when software is becoming so crucial to our daily lives and even a marginal improvement in programmer-facing errors could make inevitable mistakes so much easier to recover from.

 ## Instant Recovery

-In contrast, one of the most useful errors Ruby provides occurs when you attempt to call a method which doesn't appear to exist on an object but matches a slightly differently spelled method:
+One of the most useful errors Ruby provides occurs when you attempt to call a method which doesn't appear to exist on an object but matches a slightly differently spelled method:

 ```
-irb(main):001:0> expode
+expode
 NameError: undefined local variable or method `expode' for main:Object
 Did you mean?  explode
   from (irb):01